stephenberry/glaze/docs/custom-serialization.md

 # Custom Serialization/Deserialization

-See [Custom Read/Write](https://github.com/stephenberry/glaze/tree/main#custom-readwrite) in the main README.md for using member functions for custom handling.
+See [Custom Read/Write](https://github.com/stephenberry/glaze/tree/main#custom-readwrite) in the main README.md for using `glz::custom`.

 Advanced custom serialization/deserialization is achievable by implementing your own `from` and `to` specializations within the glz::detail namespace.